14th March – 6th May 2018

 Watson’s inspiration is drawn from the immediate surroundings; architecture, environment, colour, light and form.
 Louise builds up a series of layers of glass pieces, which are ‘fused’ together during the firing process.
 Several beautiful tones of colour and reflection are achieved during this heating process, which, causes the physical movement of molten glass colour.
 Such movement is emphasised when creating sculptural and curved forms as the glass reflects light.
 Motivated by the endless possibilities of manipulating glass through kiln forming, Louise is constantly enthused by the physical changes that occur during the heating and cooling process.
 A passion which thrives from the anticipation of changes that happen in the kiln within the firing.

 Painter Deborah Grice

 Deborah Grice (MA RCA) graduated from the Glasgow School of Art and studied painting further at The Royal College of Art, London.
 Deborah paints the raw land, the emptiness, and the weather.
-Her paintings are metaphysical in nature – representing ‘vastness’ and ‘otherness’.
+She travels to places where the she feels the landscape and climate best illustrate human emotion.
+Her paintings can become quite metaphysical – representing vastness and “otherness”.
 She produces oils on canvas, a series of limited edition prints, and works on paper.